SINTEF/Geomaker/readme.md

 - If `pip` is not installed, install it.
 - If `pip` points to a Python 2 installation, your distribution's Python 3 `pip` might be called `pip3`.
+- If a compiled component fails to compile, you may need to install pybind11, e.g. `sudo apt install pybind11-dev` on Ubuntu.
 - If PyQt5 or some other dependencies fail to install, you may want to install them manually using your system's package manager.
 See the detailed list of dependencies below.
 After doing this, you can